“The arc of the universe is long. But it bends toward justice.” ~ Dr. Martin Luther King

 ~ Nicholas Christakis, MD and Author of Blueprint: The Evolutionary Origins of a Good Society

-To celebrate this extraordinary future, check out Tim Blais’ musical description of Evolution’s Arrow, or what he calls Entropic Time:
+To celebrate Evolution’s Arc, check out Tim Blais’ musical description of Entropic Time: